aadler/minimaxApprox/README.md

 <!-- badges: end -->

 # minimaxApprox
-**minimaxApprox** is an `R` package which Implements the basic Remez algorithm for polynomial approximation and a form of the Fraser-Hart version
+**minimaxApprox** is an `R` package which Implements the Remez algorithm for polynomial approximation and a form of the Fraser-Hart version
 <doi:10.1007/BF02162506> for rational approximation.

 ## Citation
 If you use the package, please cite it as:

-  Avraham Adler (2023). minimaxApprox: Implemention of Remez Algorithm for
+  Avraham Adler (2023). minimaxApprox: Implementation of Remez Algorithm for
                         Polynomial and Rational Function Approximation.
   R package version 0.0.1.